Dromediansk/mp-blog/src/markdown-pages/web-development-guide.md

 title: "Guide to web development or how to approach learning without computer science degree"
 author: "Miroslav Pillar"
 date: "20.
 July 2019"
 description: "I wanted to become a full-time developer, so I set a goal to get a job within one year.
-In fact, I got it after 7 months."
+In fact, I've got hired after 7 months."
+imagePath: "../images/journey.jpg"
 ---

 ***

-I see these days many smart people who are not fulfilled by their current job and they are searching for a change, but struggling where to start.
+I see many smart people who are not fulfilled by their current job and they are searching for a change, but struggling where to start these days.
 Or people, who want to become developers one day, but are discouraged they don't have enough skills or computer science degree.
 Well, you came to right place for finding new inspiration or obtain another sources for (personal) development.

 This article is first and foremost dedicated to people who want to get hired as web developers, junior developers or people who are searching for inspiration :)